Last Updated on

-- Even in scenarios where you were not ready to conceive but had a birth-control failure, you can confirm your pregnancy status through a pregnancy test.
+- In scenarios where you were not ready to conceive, but had a birth-control failure, you can confirm your pregnancy status through a pregnancy test.

-- Sometimes in case of early pregnancy symptoms, you may get close to accurate result 4 to 5 days prior to missing your cycle, through the pregnancy test.
+- Sometimes, in case of early pregnancy symptoms, you may get close to accurate results 4 to 5 days prior to missing your cycle, through the pregnancy test.

-- In many cases, even chemical pregnancies appear positive on the kit but later lead to a miscarriage, while in some cases, the results appearing as negative in the pregnancy kit have turned out to be positive later.
+- In many cases, chemical pregnancies appear positive on the kit, but later lead to a miscarriage.
+In other cases, the results appearing as negative in the pregnancy kit have turned out to be positive later.

-Hence, it is advisable to get a blood test done after the pregnancy test at home for the confirmed result.
+It is advisable to get a blood test done after the pregnancy test at home for a confirmed result.